ansible/community/group-network/roles_development_process.rst

 Using the release of Ansible 2.6.0 as an example:

-* Ensure the current `network-engine` integration tests pass when run against Ansible 2.6.0 - If not fix in `devel` (remembering to update changelog)
+* Ensure the current `network-engine` integration tests pass when run against Ansible 2.6.0 - If not fix in `devel` (remembering to update changelog if there are bug fixes (rather than test fixes))
 * Branch `stable-2.5` from `devel` - We don't expect this branch to change unless critial bugs are found.
 * Ensure branch is protected in GitHub (this allows Zuul to run)
 * If required, restrict who can commit